Cricket, lovely cricket

 In the third over, he hits a handsome cover drive that zips over the turf but goes straight to a fielder.
 The ball has barely left his bat when he bellows ‘YEEEESSS’ and sets off for a run that existed only in his head.

 I scamper a few desperate strides before my dodgy hamstring gives way, bringing me to an instant and excruciatingly painful stop.
 It feels like I’ve been shot.
 I look up to see the fielder’s throw arrowing in.
-I hobble a few more steps but the game is up.
-I’m about to be run out by a spectacular margin.
+I hobble a few more steps but the game's up - I’m about to be run out by a spectacular margin.

 But fate intervenes, in the shape of the Chirk wicketkeeper.
 The ball thwacks into his gloves.
 Then it pops out again.
 Flapping like a distressed seagull, he tries, and fails, to regain control of the ball, which plops to earth about a metre from the stumps.
 Meanwhile, I hobble a bit further, powered by the thinnest sliver of hope.

 The ‘keeper is now scrabbling around on the ground.
 His hand-eye co-ordination has deserted him, along with the rest of his motor functions.
 To the relief of his teammates, he finally picks up the ball.
 Then he drops it again.
 I take a few more stumbling, slow-motion steps and finally – unbelievably - make my ground.
-Clutching the back of my leg, I turn to see Rory and the umpire laughing their heads off.
+Clutching the back of my leg, I turn to see Rory and the umpire doubled over with laughter.

 Of course, the scorebook records none of this drama, just the bald statistics: R. Benson out for 30, his dad undefeated on 58.
 Come on, the duffers!